radixdlt/olympia-node/docs/transaction-specs/specs/validation.md

 Each instruction group must contain at least one state update instruction, which can be `UP`, `VDOWN`, `VDOWNARG`, `DOWN`, `LDOWN`, `DOWNALL` and `DOWNINDEX`.

+Each transaction must include at least one instruction group and incomplete instruction group is not allowed (not ended).

 ## Stateful Validation

 After a transaction passes the stateless validation, it's validated against the ledger state, which consists of: